ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 #### Activate System Audio Capture

 Check this checkbox to automatically turn on system audio capture when the overlay is visible.
-This option requires setting <samp>Broadcast System Audio</samp> to <samp>When Sharing Screen</samp> in Ecamm Live's [Audio Preferences](../017-other-options#broadcast-system-audio).
+This option requires setting <samp>Broadcast System Audio</samp> to <samp>When Sharing Screen</samp> in Ecamm Live's [Audio Preferences](../018-other-options#broadcast-system-audio).

-#### Green Screen key
+#### Green Screen Key

 Checking this checkbox will cause any chroma green in the screen share to be transparent.
 It will also make the desktop area transparent.
 This option is useful when used in conjunction with a PowerPoint or Keynote presentation that includes a green background.